fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How will worker threads in JavaScript affect languages like Go?

 > Can you make a tutorial about BEM?

 > Can you make a video about deploying microservices with Kubernetes?